 Why Do Cats Shed & Is It Normal?

-When you adopt a kitty, you are basically acknowledging that their fur will be on the furniture, the floor, and even on your clothes.
-That's sort of the daily struggle of having a cat, which is why so many cat owners equip themselves with lint rollers and use robotic vacuums to pick up cat hair off the floor each day.
+When you adopt a kitty, you are basically acknowledging that their fur will be on the furniture, the floor, dead hair, and even on your clothes.
+That's the daily struggle of having a cat, which is why so many cat owners equip themselves with lint rollers and use robotic vacuums to pick up cat hair off the floor each day.

 How Much Shedding Is Normal for Cats?

-Every cat sheds to a different extent, depending on their genetics, breed, and hair length.
+Every cat sheds differently, depending on their genetics, breed, and hair length.
 You'll notice that you can often get a handful or two of cat hair off your cat every time you brush them.
-Despite all the loose fluff, your cat will still maintain a soft, shiny coat.
+Despite all the loose fluff, your cat will maintain a soft, shiny coat.

 Here are some signs that your cat's shedding is abnormal: